 Although each diamond is unique, appraisers and jewelers grade their quality to facilitate standardized pricing.
 Diamond quality relations on four characteristics: cut, color, clarity and carat weight.
-These "four C's".
-Determine a diamond's value.
-Not necessarily its desirability.
+These "four C's" determine a diamond's value, but not necessarily its desirability.

 Cut is one of the most difficult aspects of diamond quality to discern for anyone but experienced jewelers.
 Look for ideal, premium or good cuts for a higher quality stone.
-Fair and poor cuts cost less.
-Have noticeably less brilliance and fire than a well-cut gem.
+Fair and poor cuts cost less, but have noticeably less brilliance and fire than a well-cut gem.

 A clear diamond transmits more light than a cloudy or flawed one.
-Types of flaws vary.
-Some are more disfiguring than others.
-Simply looking at a diamond with unaided eyes will reveal larger flaws.
-These diamonds are rated imperfect and designated I1, I2 or I3.
-Smaller inclusions that only appear under a jeweler's loupe at 10X magnification are considered small.
-These diamonds are rated SI1 or SI2.
+Types of flaws vary, and some are more disfiguring than others.
+Simply looking at a diamond with unaided eyes will reveal larger flaws; these diamonds are rated imperfect and designated I1, I2 or I3.
+Smaller inclusions that only appear under a jeweler's loupe at 10X magnification are considered small; these diamonds are rated SI1 or SI2.
 Most jewelry from chain stores falls into this category.
-Diamonds with very small inclusions.
-VS1 and VS2 stones, fetch higher prices.
+Diamonds with very small inclusions, or VS1 and VS2 stones, fetch higher prices.
 If a gem bears the VVS1 or VVS2 designation, it's almost perfect and will bring a higher price.
 Flawless stones are labeled FL or IF and are extremely rare.

-A larger diamond costs more than a smaller one not only because there's more diamond.
-Because of its relative rarity.
-Large diamond crystals form more infinitely than smaller ones.
-Higher carat weights command higher prices.
+A larger diamond costs more than a smaller one not only because there's more diamond, but because of its relative rarity.
+Large diamond crystals form more infinitely than smaller ones, so higher carat weights command higher prices.

 Tips for Choosing Quality Diamonds

-–.
-Only experienced appraisers and jewelers can reliably rate a diamond's quality.
-Seek their expert advice when buying diamonds.
+– Only experienced appraisers and jewelers can reliably rate a diamond's quality, so seek their expert advice when buying diamonds.

-–.
-Rank the "C's".
-In order of importance.
-Some people like larger diamonds regardless of their color or clarity, while others prefer a small.
-Brilliant stone.
+– Rank the "C's" in order of importance.
+Some people like larger diamonds regardless of their color or clarity, while others prefer a small, but brilliant stone.
 Deciding which characteristic is least important helps keep costs lower.

-–.
-The eye test is often the best indicator of quality.
-A high-quality diamond looks like exactly what it's: a sparkling work of art.
+– The eye test is often the best indicator of quality.
+A high-quality diamond looks like exactly what it is: a sparkling work of art.